 Helpdesk Training Article

 This document and the Notice to Candidates contain important information about your Cambridge English exam.
-The full regulations are in the Regulations (available from cambridgeenglish.org/help).
+The full Regulations are available from cambridgeenglish.org/help.

 1. Registering for an exam